Daw588/vanita/README.md

 ## About :placard:

-RWP stands for Roblox web panel, it's a code snippet that you can run via developer console or the provided Google Chrome extension to try out early Roblox site features before they're officially out without any programming experience.
+RWP stands for Roblox web panel, it's a code snippet that you can run via developer console or through the provided browser extension to try out early Roblox site features and get extended functionality without any programming experience.

 ## Usage :customs:

-Both work well, however, installing browser extension will be better on the long run.
+Both methods work well, however, installing browser extension will be better on the long run.

 ### Extension Method :electric_plug: